artefactory/artefactory-connectors-kit/README.md

-# Nautilus Connectors Kit
+# Artefactory Connectors Kit

-**NCK is an E(T)L tool specialized in API data ingestion.
+**ACK is an E(T)L tool specialized in API data ingestion.
 It is accessible through a Command-Line Interface.
 The application allows you to easily extract, stream and load data (with minimum transformations), from the API source to the destination of your choice.**

 As of now, the most common output format of data loaded by the application is .njson (i.e. a file of n lines, where each line is a json-like dictionary).

-Official documentation is available [here](https://artefactory.github.io/nautilus-connectors-kit/).
+Official documentation is available [here](https://artefactory.github.io/artefactory-connectors-kit/).

 ---